No config. No API key. Just run.

 Zero-config, zero cloud

 Run vectr start.
-Vectr detects your git root, indexes the workspace, and writes MCP config for Cursor and Claude Code.
-The embedding model runs locally.
-No API key required for search — only for the one-time passport build.
+Vectr detects your git root, indexes the workspace, and writes config files for Claude Code, Cursor, VSCode/Copilot, and Windsurf automatically.
+The embedding model runs locally — no API key required anywhere.
+See the README for the full list.

 Up in Under 15 Minutes